|

-Smooth alders are usually small, somewhat disheveled looking trees, with many trunks and branches that sometimes seem to form an impenetrable thicket.
-As a group, alders’ most prominent feature is the small cone-like fruits, which remain on the tree through the winter.
+Smooth alders are usually small, somewhat disheveled-looking trees, with many trunks and branches that form a nearly impenetrable thicket.
+As a group, alders' most prominent feature is the small cone-like fruits, which remain on the tree through the winter.
 They are common at the edge of water, and in areas that are wet in the spring. |

-9/25/2010 · Nashua River Rail Trail, Groton Center, Groton, MA |
+4/27/2023 · Mitchell Field, Harpswell, Maine 9/25/2010 · Nashua River Rail Trail, Groton Center, Groton, Massachusetts |

 ||||||||||||||||||||||||||||